 These activities include museum work, historic preservation, archives, contract work, policy analysis, community history, publishing, and support for businesses and institutions.
 This work combines the skills and knowledge common to all historians with an understanding of how to convey historical knowledge in a variety of forms.
 Some of the activities that local and community historians will participate in are writing for non-academic audiences, creating exhibits, surveying historic properties, and cataloguing collections of documents and artifacts.
 Also, many students participate in the university's Society of Public Historians.

-With a focus on local and community history, the Public History Program at Wichita State University is one of the oldest programs in the Midwest and offers a course of study that integrates a traditional history curriculum with Public History classes and fieldwork, leading to a Master of Arts degree.
+A cornerstone of the program is a graduate track in the master's program that that integrates a traditional history curriculum with Public History classes and fieldwork, leading to a Master of Arts degree.
 Students select a major field from among the following options in the graduate history curriculum: United States, European, or Ancient and Medieval.
 In addition, there are a series of courses that highlighlt specific questions and skills involved studying history nearby practitioners working in the field teach courses geared to several specialties including archives, historic preservation, and museum administration.
 Degree requirements include core classes, a comprehensive examination (for recommended reading list, click here), and a thesis.